Elvis Stojko: I have a girlfriend! In Vancouver!

 - In Twin Peaks, Audrey Horne almost seduces an FBI agent, sashays around in red stiletto heels and even works at as a callgirl, and yet in the last episode she reveals she's a virgin.

 - Tracy Jordan of 30 Rock has to maintain his reputation of constantly bedding tons of different women in order to maintain his street cred: if he loses his street cred, his movies and music won't sell, and his income will dry up...and he couldn't do that to his beloved wife Angie, to whom he has been completely faithful since they first met.
-So he goes to clubs and flirts with women and hands out random phone numbers, and then comes home and only sleeps with Angie.
+So he goes to clubs and flirts with women and hands out random phone numbers (once, the random phone number turned out to be that of NBC Nightly News anchor Brian Williams), and then comes home and only sleeps with Angie.
 It gets to the point where his wife demands that he have an affair...to save his street cred...so they can pay for something or other.

 - Skyward Sword and Spirit Tracks are the closest a real relationship has ever happened on-screen (and still requires a little inference, rather than outright stating anything).
 Zelda II ends with a kiss, but there's nothing to suggest it goes further than that.

 - Edgar in Final Fantasy VI arguably fits this trope.
 Though his first reaction to meeting Terra is a spectacularly bad pickup line, and the girls around Figaro obviously think he's a ladies' man, his on-screen behavior for the rest of the game is more in line with old-fashioned chivalry than the Chivalrous Pervert.
 In fact, he becomes visibly flustered when accused of having amorous intentions towards anyone.
 It gives the impression that the accusations Locke makes against Edgar - which are the main reminder that he's supposed to be a Casanova - are more to disguise and excuse his own arguably unfaithful serial romances.